-- Click Start in the actions list (1) to start the dataflow job.
+- 3. Click Start in the actions menu to start the dataflow job.

 The dataflow job is added to the job queue.
-The Start button is grayed out while the dataflow job runs. - 4.
-After the job completes, Wave Analytics sends an email notification to the user who created the dataflow.
+The Start action is grayed out while the dataflow job runs. - 4.
+After the job completes, Analytics sends an email notification to the user who created the dataflow.

 The email notification indicates whether the job completed successfully.
 It also shows job details like start time, end time, duration, and number of processed rows.
-If the job failed, the notification shows the reason for the failure.

-Note: If the dataflow creator is not an active user, the notification is sent to the user who last modified the dataflow schedule or definition file.

-To stop a dataflow job that is currently running, click next to the job status.
+If the job failed, the notification shows the reason for the failure. - Note: If the dataflow creator is not an active user, the notification is sent to the user who last modified the dataflow schedule or definition file. - To stop a dataflow job that is currently running, click in ext to the job status.

 If you click Start to restart a stopped dataflow, the job starts over-the dataflow job does not resume from the point at which it was stopped.

-You can monitor the dataflow job in the data monitor to determine when dataflow completes.
-After the dataflow completes successfully, refresh the Home page to view the registered datasets.
+You can monitor the dataflow job on the Monitor tab to determine when the dataflow completes.
+After the dataflow completes successfully, refresh the Analytics home page to view the registered datasets.